Flexus: The Dr. Marilyn Berman Pollans Women in Engineering Living & Learning Community

 Flexus Student Assistance Center

 Members of Flexus also enjoy the perk of having their very own Student Assistance Center, conveniently located in their building.
 High-achieving, upper-level engineering students are available twice a week for tutoring in the Flexus student lounge.
-Tutors are trained to assist in most of the first and second year engineering courses, including math, chemistry, physics, and Introduction to Engineering Design (ENES100).
+Tutors are trained to assist in most of the first and second year engineering courses, including math, chemistry, physics, Introduction to Engineering Design (ENES100) and Mechanics I (ENES102).
 They can assist in some major-specific engineering courses as well.
 Flexus students enjoy having their very own tutors available to them and just an elevator-ride away!

 By May 1st, you must complete the following items: